 - We gather for each other.

-So worship is a journey – a journey where we find and are found by God, and a journey of finding and being found by others.
+Therefore, worship is a journey – a journey where we find and are found by God, and a journey of finding and being found by others.

 We have an innate sense to make our life mean something, to make our days significant to ourselves and those around us.
 But too often life becomes an empty routine driven by secular time and responsibilities.
 A sacred calendar lifts our hearts and minds from the routine to the sacred, marking our life by the life of Jesus.
-Beginning our week meeting God and others in worship sets the tone for how we will live our life that week, if we choose to live as authentic Christians.
+Beginning our week by meeting God and others in worship sets the tone for how we will live our life that week, if we choose to live as authentic Christians.

 The age old observance of church seasons is embraced at Epiphany.
 These occasions remind us that our omnipresent God has always been amongst us.
 We remember the season when light entered the world, piercing the darkness.
 We remember seasons of sacrifice, resurrection, and hope fulfilled, times of celebration and feasting, times of mourning, fasting and prayer.
 As our own lives are akin to seasons, the seasonal calendar helps us to mark time, to make transitions, and start anew.
 We observe these seasons through our worship service to remind us of God’s gift of sacred time.
 We begin the church year with the season of Advent, and through the course of the year, it follows with: the Christmas season (Christmas day and the eleven days following), the feast of Epiphany, the period of Lent, Holy Week, the Easter season, Pentecost, and Christ the King Sunday.
 Periods between these seasons and feasts are known as Ordinary Time.

 “Wherever you are on your walk of faith, you are welcome at this table.”